Discover Noto in Japan | NOTO DMC

 Cape Suzu nature trail walk

-Kinoura, a bay guest will pass through, is a magnificent place which has been used as the main setting for a famous Japanese movie.
+Kinoura bay is a magnificent place that has been used as the main setting for a famous Japanese movie.

-• Starting along the coast, walk through the forest of Japanese Camellias and enjoy the views on the coast from above the cliffs.
+• Starting along the coast, one can walk through the forest of Japanese Camellias and enjoy the views of the coast from above the cliffs.

 Charcoal-making techniques and creative Italian lunch

-In the past, charcoal was referred as the black gold of Noto, as the industry was prolific.
-Although it has lost a value as a fuel, a need for high-grade charcoal for tea ceremonies is growing recently.
+In the past, charcoal was referred to as the black gold of Noto, as the industry was prolific.
+Although it has lost value as a fuel, the need for high-grade charcoal for tea ceremonies has been growing recently.

-• Visit the workshop to learn about the techniques for the high-quality charcoal used in the tea ceremony, and also learn about sustainable communities by visiting a forest that has been restored by growing sawtooth oak, an essential component of the finest charcoal.
+• Visit the workshop to learn about the techniques used to produce high-quality charcoal for tea ceremonies, and also learn about sustainable communities by visiting a forest that has been restored through the cultivation of sawtooth oak, an essential component of the finest charcoal.

-• After visit of the workshop, guests will enjoy a creative Italian Kaiseki meal using seasonal ingredients from Noto at this beautiful 100-year-old house restaurant.
+• After visiting the workshop, guests will enjoy a creative Italian Kaiseki meal using seasonal ingredients from Noto at this beautiful 100-year-old house restaurant.

 Option